selkies-project/docker-nvidia-egl-desktop/README.md

 Requires NVIDIA GPU drivers and corresponding container toolkits to be set up on the host for allocating GPUs.

-Connect to the spawned noVNC WebSocket instance with a browser in port 5901, no VNC client required (password for the default user is 'vncpasswd').
+Connect to the spawned noVNC WebSocket instance with a browser in port 5901, no installed VNC client is required (password for the default user is 'vncpasswd').

 Wine and Winetricks are bundled by default, comment out the installation section in **Dockerfile** if the user wants to remove them from the container.